Hack Your Hormones

 Let’s start with a School of Fish wade through recent history.
 Some of us will be old enough to remember when our favourite department store suddenly started hosting tropical fish in enchantingly lit aquariums on the beauty concessions floor.
 What a crowd puller these were!
 We were so mesmerised with the novelty (those clever marketing people, hey?) of an aquarium plonked in the middle of the unguents that of course we needed to know why on earth there was a fish tank interrupting our seamless stroll from eye creams to eau de toilette.

-No longer was it a wet Wednesday in Warrington or a mizzly day in Manchester as we were transported by those little fishies exploring their tank to a six foot square slice of bottomless boat ride reminiscent of warm holidays and relaxing times taking in a coral reef or two.
+No longer was it a wet Wednesday in Warrington or a mizzly day in Manchester as we were transported by those little fishes exploring their tank to a six foot square slice of bottomless boat ride reminiscent of warm holidays and relaxing times taking in a coral reef or two.
 And now it seemed the sea had something else to offer - marine extracts for our skin - how gorgeous!
 Suddenly, our skin care routines made us believe we were Disney’s Ariel herself.
 Sea algae, anyone?
 We started with being happy to have the natural bounty of sea plants in our face creams and from there it was only a short marketing scramble over the rockpools into slapping on the exotic novelty of marine collagen extracts.
 All this, even though we were hazy as to what marine collagen actually was, where it came from and how it was sourced, it sounded important and the fish were pretty and that was enough.

 Those tropical tanks with their verdant hues and flashes of golden fins were a million miles away from the wet fish docks that we had seen and smelt during our childhood trips to the coast.
 A gnarled fisherman in his chest waders and eyebrows up to his receding hairline and a few stray scales of cod stuck to his face just didn’t compare with the romance of cheery fish in warm turquoise tanks.
 And so, the allure of the marine extracts market was born, those captive fishies having worked their slippery magic on our psyche, just as they were intended to do.
 And so, we were (fish) hooked!